Worth $23

 “Because people talk.”

-I’d lived in Woodland Hills for most of my life, and people gossiped.
+I’d lived in Woodland Hills for most of my life.
+People gossiped.

 “Remind me of your name again?” she said.

 Of course she’d forgotten my name already.
-The popular people had too many friends, so they forgot most people.
-I gave her one of my business cards, which I still carried in the age of smartphones.
+The popular people had too many friends.
+I gave her one of my business cards.
+I still carried those around in the age of smartphones.
 The title under my name said, Actor.

 She wrote my name on a name tag.
 “OK, Paul.
 Stick this on your left breast.
-And come to me with any questions.”
+And come to me if you have any questions.”

-I stuck it on my red Columbia fleece jacket but could hardly stick it on polyester.
+I stuck it on my red Columbia fleece jacket.
+It could barely stick on polyester.

 “What about you?
 What’s been going on for the past twenty years?” she asked.

 I’d been fearing that question.
+I knew it would come up at the reunion.
+What else would they ask?
 “Oh, you know.
 Blockbusters, comedy tours, deals with cable networks.”
 I’d lied about everything.

-She looked past me at her fellow cheerleaders behind me and got up to hug them.
-They looked the same way as they did in high school.
+She looked past me at her fellow cheerleaders behind me.
+She got up to hug them.
+They looked the same way in high school.
 I remembered their names, too, sadly enough.

-When everyone showed up, they looked past me, but I remembered their names and faces.
+When everyone showed up, they looked past me.
+I remembered their names and faces.
 It was a talent I’d acquired somewhere.

 The servers and bartenders wore tuxedos.
-The air nipped at my hands and ears.
-I warmed my hands with my breath, standing under a heat lamp, and got lost in the chatter of the alumni.
-The class of ’95 carried the same herd mentality as I’d remembered.
+I stood by a swimming pool.
+The air froze my hands and ears.
+I warmed my hands with my breath.
+I stood under a heat lamp.
+I got lost in the voices of the alumni.
+The class of ’95 carried the same herd mentality as before.
 My name tag had fallen off somewhere.
 A large banner spread across the wall on the side of the hotel’s rooftop: Jefferson High School, Class of 1995.
 Loudspeakers blasted music from the nineties.
-I cried at “Tonight, Tonight” and at those years I’d wasted trying to pursue my dream of becoming a Hollywood star.
-If it had happened, there would’ve been no need to lie to everyone that night.
-I hid my tears, wiping them away with my backhand.
+I cried at “Tonight, Tonight.”
+All those years I’d wasted trying to pursue my dream of becoming a Hollywood star.
+It was like the years I’d wasted in high school.
+Had it happened, there would’ve been no lies.
+I hid my tears, wiping them away.

 Everybody else flocked to their groups.
 My friends were scattered among them, not to say I had a lot.

 I approached one of my close friends.
-Martin Chang used to drink Capri-Suns during lunch, but now he was holding a Martini.
-We would hang out in the cafeteria, eating soft pretzels with mustard.
-He used to play chess and the violin.
+Martin Chang used to drink Capri-Suns during lunch.
+But now he was holding a Martini.
+We would hang out in the cafeteria and eat soft pretzels with mustard.
+He used to play the violin.
 His mother would make him stay home at night to study and practice.
-All that hard work got him a ticket to Harvard.
+All that discipline got him a ticket to Harvard.

 “Martin Chang, Space Engineering.”